Connect to the environment through your body.

 Global Water Dances (GWD) connects and supports a global community of choreographers and dancers to inspire action and international collaboration for water issues through the universal language of dance.
 Global Water Dances is a bold visionary worldwide artistic initiative focused on the critical need for safe drinking water.
 The organization uses one of most effective way to do that, through the dance, which is the language understandable by everyone despite their nationality.
 Global Water Dances uses the international languages of dance and film to promote awareness and a behavioral shift toward solutions for water preservation and conservation through community engagement.

-In June 2021, we joined dance artists and environmentalists on the Big Island of Hawaii for Global Water Dances 2021.
-Working alongside the Hawai’i Wildlife Fund at Kamilo Point and Hawai’i Environmental Restoration in the lowland rainforest of Keau'ohana, we experienced the environmental crisis first hand, aid in local efforts, and bring our experience and the Call To Action to the Core Dance Community worldwide.
-Before traveling to Hawaii, the artists of Core Dance took the pono pledge and participated in the carbon offset of our travel to Hawaii through Carbon Buddy - both to hold themselves accountable for any cultural or environmental impact incurred during the trip.
+In June 2021, Core Dance joined dance artists and environmentalists on the Big Island of Hawaii for Global Water Dances 2021.
+Working alongside the Hawai’i Wildlife Fund at Kamilo Point and Hawai’i Environmental Restoration in the lowland rainforest of Keau'ohana, we experienceed the environmental crisis first hand and brought our experience and the Call To Action to the Core Dance Community worldwide.